 And I can provide each image in this panorama, too; at 30" x 20" or 32" x 18".

-And this panorama can be done at 30" x 8", too.
+And this panorama can be done at 30" x 8", too - though not as impressive.